 Jewellery and Metals

-The Jewellery and Metals Minor delivers a foundational skill set in the medium through the exploration of fabrication, casting and surface treatment.
-Additional courses from the Object Design and Fabrication Minor and Craft History and Theory round out the Minor’s offerings.
-Students pursuing this Minor will learn to work with diverse materials, making connections between the disciplines of art, craft, and design.
+The Jewellery and Metals concentration delivers a foundational skill set in the medium by exploring fabrication, casting and surface treatment.
+Additional courses from the Object Design and Fabrication minor and Craft History and Theory round out the minor's offerings.
+Students pursuing this minor will learn to work with diverse materials, making connections between art, craft and design disciplines.

 • JWLM 205 Jewellery and Metals